anaremore/rs-liquiditymap/README.md

 - **Current Open**: Current session's opening price (white line)
 - **Half Gap**: Midpoint between Previous Close and Current Open (gray line - dashed if OpenGL mode is on)

-Of course, feel free to adjust these colors in the settings!
+(...and of course, feel free to adjust these colors in the settings!)

 ### ⚙️ Configuration Options
 - Manual price entry mode for all levels